belueu/spring-boot-master/README.md

 ## spring-boot-chuck-norris

-    This app displayes random Chuck Norris jokes and makes use of the following dependencies"
+    This app displayes random Chuck Norris jokes and makes use of the following dependencies:

 - Spring Boot Web
 - Spring Boot Thymeleaf